-OneView users looking to test policy settings or new features for Endpoint Protection or Endpoint Detection and Response can create a Not for resale (NFR) subscription for a site.
+OneView users looking to test policy settings, features, or add-ons, can use a Not for Resale (NFR) subscription for a site.
 An NFR subscription can only be applied to a single site and accommodates up to 20 endpoint seats per product.

 Add an NFR subscription

-TIP - An NFR subscription can only be applied to a new site in OneView when there are no other NFR subscriptions active.
-If you have an existing Nebula NFR subscription, you can migrate it into OneView instead of creating a new one.
+TIP - Only one NFR site can exist at a time.
+If you have an existing Nebula NFR subscription, you can migrate it into OneView.
 This removes the need to redeploy endpoints or reconfigure the settings.
 For more information, see Migrate Nebula site to OneView.

 To add an NFR subscription, create a new site in OneView.
 For steps, see Manage sites in OneView.

-Once you reach the subscriptions tab in the site creation process, select Not for resale in the subscription type dropdown.
+Once you reach the subscriptions tab during site creation, select Not for resale in the subscription type drop-down.
 Device type and license allocation are automatically configured for this subscription.

 Frequently Asked Questions